lumagateinc/Resource-Scheduler/README.md

 This section describes how to schedule resources for start and stop at the days and times you specify.
 There are two approaches for scheduling resources:

 1. **Scheduling resources directly**.
-With directly scheduling, you associate VMs to a schedule one at-a-time, using a simple search interface. *This is great for smaller environments or schedules that affect a small number of VMs.* See [Schedule Resources Directly](#schedule-resources-directly) for configuration steps.
+With directly scheduling, you associate VMs to a schedule one at-a-time, using a simple search interface. *This is great for smaller environments or schedules that affect a small number of VMs.* See ["Schedule Resources Directly"](#schedule-resources-directly) for configuration steps.
 2. **Scheduling by tag**.
-This option will automatically associate the schedule to all Azure VMs with the tag you specify. *This is the preferred option for bulk scheduling and large environments.* See [Schedule Resources by Tag](#schedule-resources-by-tag) for configuration steps.
+This option will automatically associate the schedule to all Azure VMs with the tag you specify. *This is the preferred option for bulk scheduling and large environments.* See ["Schedule Resources by Tag"](#schedule-resources-by-tag) for configuration steps.

 > **A note on multiple schedules**.
 Because you can set the specific combinations of day and times on a schedule, there should be minimal need for multiple schedules on a single VM.
 However, if you do need multiple schedules, you can use multiple tags on a VM, and associate a unique schedule to each tag.